iyxan23/ooxml-templater-js/docs/template-syntax.md

 ### Mixing multiple blocks

-For more complex use cases, it is also possible to combine these two blocks together in an intersection, or be nested in a union.
+For more complex use cases, it is also possible to combine special calls together in an intersection, or be nested in a union.

 ## Trying it out